pdxiv/samgo/README.md

 Everything seems to work except:

-* Audio output isn't enabled (writing to a WAV file works fine)
+* Direct audio output is a bit garbled (writing to a WAV file works fine)
 * Debug text printing looks strange